 The original Twitter logo was never actually used on a public product!
 This logo was only used as the program was being developed and designed.
 Originally, the logo used a dark and light green color scheme, with drops of dew covering it.
 The original Twitter logo originally designed to represent nature and freedom, an attribute that would continue to be illustrated throughout future logo redesigns.

 There were many other designs and even other names, with Twitter beating out alternatives like "twitch" and "smssy"!
 Two of the runner-up designs had the tagline "an Odeo thing" directly under the name, but the final design didn't include any association with the parent company.

 When the platform first launched in 2006, its official logo was designed by Linda Gavin, and was created in only one day!
 It was now spelled with no capitals, like before, but including the vowels for a more unmistakable look.
 This Twitter logo evolution uses similar bubble text as the previous version.
 The only sharp edge that can be found is on the lowercase "t".
 The logo's simplicity was meant to represent the company's simplicity.

 For this first official Twitter logo, they completely changed the color palette, moving from green to a light aquamarine.
 A common color within the social media sector, blue is associated with trust, calmness, and integrity.

 Read here if you want to learn more about brand colors and their symbolism.

 2010 to 2012: The introduction of the iconic bird

 The next major update to the Twitter logo came with the addition of the now famous bird.
+What is the name of the Twitter bird?
+Well, you can call him Larry.
 The first bird (not the one in today's logo) was bought by one of the employees for $15 on the stock website.